freeze-dolphin/Etoile/README.md

 ##### Lua

-- [ ] Restrict some parameters to be '%.2f' formatted
+- [x] Restrict some parameters to be '%.2f' formatted
+- [x] If the arcpkg extracts without required wav file (to be used in 'arc()'), the `hitsound` field will be replaced with 'none'

 ### Outputting